Palm oil may fall into 4,096-4,155 ringgit range

 The third wave, the wave c, is travelling towards the target zone.

 The wave (c) is regarded as a part of an irregular flat from 4,498 ringgit.
-It may travel into a range of 3,905 ringgit to 4,000 ringgit.
+It may progress into a range of 3,905 ringgit to 4,000 ringgit.
+The falls in US grains this week will have a strong impact on the performance of palm oil as well.

 This latest reading suggests a reversal of the uptrend from the June 18 low of 3,251 ringgit.